 When it comes to social marketing, Key Opinion Leader is the main focus, for most of the brands,63 percent.
 Meanwhile, setting up and operating a Wechat account is also important, 49 percent.
 Brands also express their interests in Social CRM and live to stream.
 Surprisingly, Weibo is losing its glory: only 22 percent of the respondents show interest.

-Currently, China has a very rich ecosystem of social media platforms, including WeChat, Weibo, Meipai, Xiaohongshu, Bilibili, Zhihu, Miaopai, Youku and iQiyi, so much so KOLs are an XL quantity.
-But it’s estimated that 69% of the statistics has been marked-up, in fact, unqualified followers, are hired by some KOL to fake up the number of views, likes or comments of a social media post.
+Currently, China has a very rich ecosystem of social media platforms, including WeChat, Weibo, Meipai, Xiaohongshu, Bilibili, Zhihu, Miaopai, Youku, and iQiyi, so much so KOLs are an XL quantity.
+But it’s estimated that 69% of the statistics have been marked up, in fact, unqualified followers, are hired by some KOL to fake up the number of views, likes, or comments of a social media post.